alpheios-project/arethusa/docs/content/plugin_guide.md

 our plugin.
 We pass the `retriever`'s get function a `chunkId` (so far just `'1'`) and a callback function.
-Inside the callback function `updateTranslation`, which takes a single argument - the current translation itself - we assign `self.translation`. (it's important to use `self` and not `this` - if you try to use `this` you will quickly see, why this is not really a good idea)
+Inside the callback function `updateTranslation`, which takes a single argument - the current translation itself - we assign `self.translation`.
+(It's important to use `self` and not `this` - if you try to use `this` you will quickly see why this is not really a good idea).

 If we save we can see that - our test is green!

 ### Reacting to changes of the current chunk

 Let's add another spec.
-We want that when we move to a next sentence, that our plugin knows how to update its translation.
+We want when we move to the next sentence for our plugin to know how to update its translation.
 We've mentioned before that moves between document chunks are handled by the `navigator`.